 Delia Winter – MN Director of Client Services

-Delia Winter, MA, MPH has spent nearly 20 years in the field of Education and 6 years in the field of Public Health.
-She was a high school Biology teacher and a Sexuality Educator.
-She has a passion for education and advocacy, and loves to help people whenever she can.
-Delia is a former Gestational Carrier who gave birth to a baby girl in 2013 for an international same-sex couple.
-She thinks being a surrogate is one of the most amazing things she has ever done and keeps in touch with her IPs regularly.
-She was also fortunate enough to be with her IPs and their daughter for her first three birthdays – even going to their home country for one of them.
-In her personal life, Delia was born and raised in Minneapolis and still calls it home.
-She has two grown sons, both college graduates – one lives in Wisconsin and one lives in Massachusetts.
-She is thrilled to be part of the team at The Surrogacy Center to help guide GCs through the process of assisting IPs in building their families.
+Delia Winter, MA, MPH has personal experience as a Gestational Carrier, having given birth for an international same-sex couple in 2013.
+She has been a high school science teacher since 1997 and has worked as a Sexuality Educator & Consultant.
+She has a passion for advocacy and loves to help people.
+She thinks that being a surrogate is one of the most amazing things she has ever done and still keeps in touch with her IPs.
+She was also fortunate enough to be with them for their daughter’s first three birthdays – even going to their home country for the 3rd.
+In her personal life, Delia was born and raised in Minnesota and has two grown sons, one here in St. Paul and one in Boston.
+She enjoys meditation, yoga, gardening, kayaking, and travel.
+Here at The Surrogacy Center she does case management, helping to guide GCs and IPs through the process.

 Jeanne B. Ferguson, MSSW, LISW – WI Director of Client Services